Darxo/Hardened/README.md

 - **Wargdogs** now have 5 Vision (down from 7)

 **Humans:**
 - Peasant Parties now drop 0 Crowns (down from 0-50).
-Peasants killed in battle now randomly drop crowns, food or tools or a valueable ring.
+Peasants killed in battle now randomly drop crowns, food or tools or a valueable ring
 - **Noble Footmen** lose **Shield Expert**
 - **Swordmaster** with **Blade Dancer** perk now only spawn with **Noble Swords**